pdee/pdee/doc/commands-python-mode.rst

 When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.

-When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.

 Optional arguments DEDICATED (boolean) and SWITCH (symbols 'noswitch/'switch)

 py-execute-buffer-no-switch